anumkhanit/anumkhanit/README.md

 -----

-# Currently, I'm focused on
+# Currently, I'm focusing on

 - Gaining new sights and hands-on training course on Information Technology at <a href="https://coursecareers.com">CourseCareers</a>